is-cute/docs/docs/other/zerotier.md

 ## Server
 ZeroTier can be used to host various services over their network, such as a multiplayer game over LAN or a web server.
 This section details additional information that may be useful for hosting.

-!!!info Note
+!!!info
 See [Troubleshooting & FAQ](https://docs.zerotier.com/zerotier/troubleshooting) on the official ZeroTier docs.
 !!!

 ### Windows

-==- Setting Firewall Rule Group
+==- Setting the Firewall Rule Group
 Windows categorizes connected networks to ***Private*** or ***Public*** to determine firewall rules to use.
 If your ZeroTier interface shows up as a ***Public network***, you may need to set it to ***Private*** to allow client connections.

 - Launch a [Windows Powershell](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/powershell) window as Administrator.